Random! Cartoons

 Random!
 Cartoons is an American animated anthology series that aired on Nicktoons.
 Much like Oh Yeah!
-Cartoons, it was created by Fred Seibert and produced by Frederator Incorporated and Nickelodeon Animation Studio.
+Cartoons, it was created by Fred Seibert and produced by Frederator Studios and Nickelodeon Animation Studio.
 It premiered on December 6, 2008, and ended on December 20, 2009.

 Production

-Creator Fred Seibert ordered 13 half-hour episodes (39 7-minute segments) for the series, which was originally announced in 2005 as the fourth season of Oh Yeah!
+Series creator Fred Seibert ordered 13 half-hour episodes (39 7-minute segments) for the series, which was originally announced in 2005 as the fourth season of Oh Yeah!
 Cartoons.
 Production on the series started in 2005 and ended in 2007.
 Originally slated to air on Nickelodeon by the end of 2007, it was later halted for release in 2008 on the separate Nicktoons Network channel.
-The shorts were first released on air and online individually on January 2007.
+The shorts were first released on air and online individually in January 2007.

 Unlike Oh Yeah!
 Cartoons, there is no host.
 On January 10, 2006, ASIFA-Hollywood hosted an advance screening of six shorts as well as a Q&A session with the filmmakers at the Nicktoons Studios in Burbank, California.
 Two of the shorts were selected to become television series and one of the shorts was selected to become a web series.
 Those shorts were Adventure Time, The Bravest Warriors and Fanboy.
 Adventure Time began airing as a full-length series on April 5, 2010, on Cartoon Network.
 The Bravest Warriors, under the new name Bravest Warriors, began airing on November 8, 2012, on Cartoon Hangover.
 Fanboy, under the new name Fanboy & Chum Chum, began airing as a full-length series on November 7, 2009, on Nickelodeon.

 List of episodes

 Legacy

 Random!
 Cartoons is the third Frederator Studios short cartoon shorts "incubator".
 Frederator has persisted in the tradition of surfacing new talent, characters and series with several cartoon shorts "incubators," including (as of 2016): What a Cartoon!
 (Cartoon Network, 1995), The Meth Minute 39 (Channel Frederator, 2008), Random!
 Cartoons (Nickelodeon/Nicktoons, 2008), Too Cool!
 Cartoons (Cartoon Hangover, 2012), and GO!
 Cartoons (Cartoon Hangover, 2016).
-These laboratories have spun off notable series like: Dexter's Laboratory, The Powerpuff Girls, Johnny Bravo, Cow & Chicken, Courage the Cowardly Dog, The Fairly OddParents, Nite Fite, Fanboy & Chum Chum, Adventure Time, Bravest Warriors, Rocket Dog, and Bee and PuppyCat.
+These laboratories have spun off notable series like: Dexter's Laboratory, The Powerpuff Girls, Johnny Bravo, Cow and Chicken, Courage the Cowardly Dog, The Fairly OddParents, Nite Fite, Fanboy & Chum Chum, Adventure Time, Bravest Warriors, Rocket Dog, and Bee and PuppyCat.